Live music is great. The Colorado outdoors are great. Put them together and it’s even better.

 Band on the Bricks

 Head to downtown Boulder on the Pearl Street Mall every Wednesday through the summer for Band on the Bricks.
 This free, family-friendly summer concert series features local musicians starting at 6 p.m.
 Come early to grab a drink (beer, wine or a marg) at the beer garden.
-This is Band on the Bricks’ 20th anniversary.
-It’s also the 40th anniversary of the Pearl Street Mall, so expect extra celebrations.
+Band on the Bricks has been rocking Boulder for more than 20 years.

 Boulder Concerts in the Park